-Russia condemns US Congress over new sanctions bill
+EU warns US over 'America first' Russia sanctions

 "The US is continuing hostility towards Iran and Iran will definitely respond to US sanctions," Rouhani reportedly said during a cabinet meeting Wednesday.
 He did not say how Tehran would respond.

-The new US sanctions against Russia are intended to penalize its alleged interference in the 2016 US election, as well as its human rights violations, annexation of Crimea and military operations in eastern Ukraine.
+The European Union expressed frustration that it had not been consulted over the new proposals.
+"New sanctions should always be coordinated between allies," EU President Jean-Claude Juncker said in a statement.

-They come on top of coordinated US and EU sanctions rolled out in 2014 over Russia's annexation of Crimea from Ukraine, and sanctions imposed by President Barack Obama in late 2016 over the alleged election meddling.
+The EU and the US imposed coordinated sanctions in 2014 over Russia's annexation of Crimea from Ukraine.
+President Barack Obama imposed further sanctions in late 2016 over alleged interference in the 2016 US election.
 Sanctions were also imposed under the 2012 Magnitsky Act, which targets Russians whom the US considers human rights abusers.

+The latest set of sanctions against Russia are intended to penalize its alleged election meddling, as well as its human rights violations, annexation of Crimea and military operations in eastern Ukraine.

 The White House has been sending mixed messages about whether it will support the bill, which represents a challenge to the President's authority.